 Retrievers and other hunting dogs are also known as “gun dogs” and must remain controlled when guns are fired.
 Many dog breeds are terrified of loud noises, and tolerating gunshots is a unique hunting dog trait.

 Retrievers must also remain calm and under control.
 Much of their work is on or near the water and sometimes on boats.
 You don’t want your dog jumping around in the boat.

 Like most hunting dogs, retrievers live to please humans and are excellent family pets.
 According to the AKC, Golden and Labrador retrievers are consistently in the top 3 most popular dog breeds.

 Retrievers recover fallen game like pheasants, quail, or waterfowl and carry them back to the hunter without damaging them.
 To do this, they need a “soft” or gentle mouth to carefully carry the prey.
 Some retrievers are bred for work in the water and have webbing between their toes to help them swim.

 The Golden Retriever originated in Scotland in the 1800s.
 She was trained to retrieve waterfowl and other game birds.

 Labrador Retriever.
 Originally from the United Kingdom, Labradors are the most popular breed of dogs in many countries worldwide.

 Flat-Coated Retrievers.
 Originating in England, this retriever was bred for use on both land and water.

 Chesapeake Bay Retrievers.
 Developed in the United States Chesapeake Bay area, this dog loves the water and was used to retrieve game, pull fishing nets, and rescue fishermen.

 Curly-Coated Retriever.
 Originating in England, it is the tallest of the retrievers.
 It has a tight, curly coat.

 Flat-Coated Retriever.
 Also, this dog was bred from England for use on land and water.

 Nova Scotia Duck Tolling Retriever.
 This breed looks very much like a smaller Golden Retriever.
 Originated in Nova Scotia, Canada.

-Cocker Spaniel (American and English), Irish Water Spaniels, and English Springer Spaniels hunt dogs.
+Cocker Spaniels (American and English), Irish Water Spaniels, and English Springer Spaniels hunt dogs.
 Their role is to flush out the game like birds and rabbits.
 Thanks to their thick coats, spaniels can get into the underbrush to find a game hiding there.